April 2, 2010

 Summer Retreat Program at Shin Pond, Maine for Animal/Humane Studies

 The 300-acre Camp Muse at Shin Pond, Maine, is the site of a Summer Retreat Program for writers, scholars, artists, educators, and other cultural producers and knowledge workers focusing on animals and/or their humane treatment.
-The program, operated by The Humane Society of the United States (HSUS) and made possible through the generosity of William and Madge Wiseman, invites all interested parties to apply for use of the property, which is open from July 1 to early October each year.
+The program, operated by The Humane Society of the United States (HSUS) and made possible through the generosity of K. William Wiseman (1921-2014) and Madge Wiseman, invites interested parties to apply for use of the property, which is open from July 1 to early October each year.

 Camp Muse, a wooded retreat at the edge of a pristine and peaceful pond just ten miles from the northern entrance to Baxter State Park, offers an idyllic atmosphere for work involving research, contemplation, and writing.
 The purpose of the program is to encourage scholarly, cultural, and practical projects relating to animals, and to provide a site for enhanced productivity on such projects.